-The MSN Program curriculum is designed to facilitate the eligibility of graduates to take the certification exam in their chosen area of concentration.
-Criteria for eligibility from professional credentialing organizations were used to design graduate nursing courses to assure that appropriate didactic and practicum experiences are provided.
+The MSN curriculum is designed to provide foundational knowledge to prepare graduates for certification in their chosen area of concentration.
+As a result, criteria for eligibility from professional credentialing organizations were used to design graduate nursing courses to assure that appropriate didactic and practicum experiences are provided.

-Criteria from the following professional organizations have been reviewed to assure applicable curriculum development:
+Criteria from the following professional organizations were reviewed to assure applicable curriculum development:

 - American Association of Colleges of Nursing